Let AI Lift the Load, Not Lead the Way

 I knew I could do better.

-When I finally got hands on my iPad, I was feverish.
-My mind was racing.
-In a couple of hours, I drew a piece that felt like mine.
+When my iPad was finally within reach, I was feverish.
+My mind raced.
+My hands moved on their own.
+In less than two hours, I had a piece that felt like mine.

 Honour Your Creative Truth